Lighthouz-AI/lighthouz_sdk/README.md

 - **Insightful Feedback**: Gain valuable insights to refine your application.
 - **Comparative Analysis**: Effortlessly compare different LLM apps and versions.
 - **Customization**: Test the impact on performance of prompts, LLMs, hyperparameters, etc.

-### 3. Watchtower: Monitoring and Security
-- **Real-Time Monitoring**: Keep a vigilant eye on your LLM applications.
-- **Metrics**: View detailed metrics spanning hallucinations, quality, prompt injection, PII leaks, and more.
-- **Enhanced Security**: Proactive measures to safeguard your LLM app against vulnerabilities like hallucination, data leak, prompt injection, and more.
-- **Easy API integration**: easily call Lighthouz API to log and evaluate all calls.

 ## Installation